-The Philly Geek Awards are an annual ceremony hosted by Geekadelphia, Generocity, Technical.ly and the Free Library of Philadelphia honoring geeks in the greater Philadelphia region.
+The Philly Geek Awards are an annual ceremony hosted by Geekadelphia, Generocity and Technical.ly at the Free Library of Philadelphia honoring geeks in the greater Philadelphia region.

 From local game developers to comic book artists, social media marketers to the arts & culture community, the awards highlight a bit of everything.

 The Philly Geek Awards are an awards ceremony honoring outstanding achievements in Philadelphia’s vibrant geek community.
 It was founded by Geekadelphia in 2011 and in 2016 Technical.ly and Generocity joined.
 This year’s awards will be taking place at the Free Library of Philadelphia.
 It’s a black tie, red carpet event.

 We have a planning committee that designs and develops the entire event and a selection committee that chooses the nominees and winners.
 The selection committee is comprised of representatives from Geekadelphia, Generocity, Technical.ly, the Free Library of Philadelphia and a variety of subject matter experts in film, technology, social impact, journalism, and more.